Is 98.6°F the Normal Body Temperature for Humans?

 Of course, this is just a handy facts site researching the 98.6°F myth, not a medical site.
 You should consult with a medical professional before making any medical decisions and not make internet research the start and end of your diagnosis.

 NOTE: My normal temp is closer to 97°F (36.1°C) and often in the 96°F range.
-When I type that into a search it tells me something is wrong and it isn’t normal or good….
-Yet I recently took a blood test and am pretty sure I am not dying.
-Moral of the story, find out your normal temperature and don’t just buy into the common wisdom of German science circa 1868.
+When I type that into a search it tells me something is wrong and it isn’t normal or good… Yet I recently took a blood test and am pretty sure I am not dying.
+The moral of the story, find out your normal temperature and don’t just buy into the common wisdom of German science circa 1868.